-In the next sketch the subjects arm is raised and she is resting her hand on the back of her head.
+In the next arm raised sketch.
+Her hand is resting on the back of her head also.
 Notice the shape of the upper arm.
-As her arm is raised and turned back the underside of her arm is visible along with the side of the Bicep and triceps muscle.
-From the shoulder her arm gently curves as both the Bicep and triceps muscles curve from the shoulder to the elbow slightly emphasizing their shape.
-From the elbow her arm is turned with her palm facing up causing her extensor muscles to form a slight bulge in the forearm.
-Her palm is extended and facing up causing her flexor muscles to stretch making the top of her arm appear flat.
-In this sketch you can see that there are five equal parts from the shoulder to the elbow and three equal parts from the elbow to the wrist.
+The arms raised and turned back.
+This makes the underside of the arm visible along with the muscles on its side.
+The arm then gently curves from her shoulder, as both the Bicep and triceps muscles curve from it to the elbow emphasizing their shape.
+The arm rotates from the elbow, and the palm facing up.
+The palm causes the extensor muscles to form a slight bulge in the forearm.
+The palms extended, facing up which causes the flexor muscles to stretch making the top of her arm appear flat.
+In the sketch, you can see that from the shoulder there are five equal parts to the elbow and from the elbow, there are three equal parts to the wrist.

-In this sketch the subject has both her arms raised and her palms are extended and facing upward.
-She is not of a muscular build but as with the previous sketch you will need to slightly emphasize the muscle groups of the arms as they are all being used to hold the pose forcing them to tense up.
-Again you can see the gentle curve over the bicep and triceps muscle of the upper arm and the curve of the extensor and flexor muscles on the lower arm.
-This sketch is slightly smaller than the previous sketch so the points between each joint are slightly less but again they give you a rough idea of the proportions you need to be aiming at for the arm to look right.
+This time, the subject has both arms raised, her palms are extended and facing upward, her breasts are pushed forward.
+She is not muscular but a slight emphasis on the muscle groups of the arms will need to be shown as they are being tensed to hold the pose.
+You can see again the gentle curve over the bicep and triceps muscle of the upper arm and the curve of the extensor and flexor muscles on the lower arm.
+This sketch is slightly smaller than the previous one so the point between each joint will be slightly less but it does give you an idea of the proportions you need to be aiming at for the arm to look correct.

-In this sketch you can see that the subject has both her arms raised.
-Note the position of her arms in relation to her body.
-Her left arm is extended to ninety degrees at her elbow and the back of her hand is fully visible.
-Her bicep and triceps muscles are also clearly visible suggesting that she is pushing against an object such as a wall.
-Her forearm is extended almost at ninety degrees to her upper arm showing the back of her arm and revealing a slight curve of the extensor muscles from the elbow to the wrist.
-Her body is twisted slightly so her right arm is not extended as far as her left.
-Notice how the point from her shoulder to her elbow is greatly reduced compared to her left arm.
-Again you can see the shape of both the flexor and extensor muscles in her forearm.
+In this sketch, you can see that the subject has both arms raised.
+Note the position of the arms in relation to her body.
+Her left arm extends to ninety degrees at her elbow and the back of her hand is fully visible.
+The bicep and triceps muscles are clearly visible suggesting that she is pushing against an object such as a wall.
+Her forearm extends at almost ninety degrees to her upper arm.
+This shows the back of the arm and reveals a slight curve of the extensor muscles from the elbow to the wrist.
+Her body is slightly twisted so the right arm is not extended as far as the left.
+Notice how the point from the shoulder to her elbow is greatly reduced compared to her left arm.
+You can again see the shape of both the flexor and extensor muscles in her forearm.